saecki/zig-grep/paper/paper.typ

 - It is often mentioned as a successor to C.

 == Toolchain
-Installation was as simple as downloading the release tar archive, extracting the toolchain, and symlinking the binary onto a `$PATH`.
+Installation was as simple as downloading the release tar archive from the downloads section of the Zig website @ziglang_downloads, extracting the toolchain, and symlinking the binary onto a `$PATH`.
 There is also a community project named `zigup` @zigup which is allows installing and managing multiple versions of the Zig compiler.

-The compiler is a single executable named `zig`, it includes a build system which can be configured in a `build.zig` file.
-The configuration is written in Zig itself and thus avoids a separate language just for the build system.
-The toolchain itself is also a C/C++ @cppreference compiler which allows Zig code to directly interoperate with existing C/C++ @cppreference code.
+The compiler is a single executable named `zig`, it includes a build system which can be configured in a `build.zig`, which is written in Zig @ziglang_buildsystem.
+The toolchain itself is also a C/C++ compiler which allows Zig code to directly interoperate with existing C/C++ code. @ziglang

 To start a new project inside an existing directory running `zig init-exe` will generate the main source file `src/main.zig` and the build configuration `build.zig`.
-The program can then be built and executed by running `zig build run`.
+The program can then be built and executed by running `zig build run`. @ziglang_getting_started

-The Zig community also provides a language server named `zls` @zls, which worked out of the box in neovim @neovim.
+The Zig community also provides a language server named `zls` @zls, which worked right away after setting it up in `neovim` @neovim.
 There were some issues with type inference, and completion of member functions of generic types.
 In some cases `zls` would report no errors when the Zig compiler would.

 == Integers
 Zig has concrete integer types with a predetermined size regardless of the target platform.
 Commonly used types are:
 - unsigned: `u8`, `u16`, `u32`, `u64`
 - signed: `i8`, `i16`, `i32`, `i64`.
-But it also allows defining arbitrary sized integers like `i27`, or `u3`, up to a maximum bit-width of `65535` @zigdoc_integers.
+But it also allows defining both signed and unsigned, arbitrary sized integers like `i27`, or `u3`, up to a maximum bit-width of `65535` @zigdoc_integers.

 == Arrays and slices
 Zig arrays @zigdoc_arrays have a size known at compile time and are stack allocated, unless specified otherwise: